bortch/Revealable/readme.md

 ![Contract Creation](docs/contract_creation.png)

 - The owner must prepare his secret and cipher it using a key and a nonce.
-- The owner must write down the ciphered secret to the smart contract before deployment.
+- The owner must write down the ciphered secret to the smart contract before deployment (this could be done afterwards, but it may be more expensive, it remains to be proven)
 - The owner must test his smart contract to make sure everything works as expected.
 - The owner must deploy the smart contract.